 Proprietary trade secrets and unpatented know-how are also very important to our business.
 We rely on trade secrets to protect our technology, especially where we do not believe that patent protection is appropriate or obtainable.
 However, trade secrets are difficult to protect.
-Our employees, consultants, contractors, outside scientific collaborators and other advisors may unintentionally or willfully disclose our confidential information to competitors, and confidentiality agreements may not provide an adequate remedy in the event of unauthorized disclosure of confidential information.
+Our employees, consultants, contractors, outside scientific collaborators and other advisors may unintentionally or willfully disclose our confidential information to competitors, and confidential information.
 Enforcing a claim that a third party obtained illegally and is using trade secrets is expensive and time consuming, and the outcome is unpredictable.
 Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
 Failure to obtain or maintain trade secret protection could adversely affect our competitive business position.